any-tdf/stdf/.github/ISSUE_TEMPLATE/bug_report.md

 Please indicate in the title which section the bug belongs to, for example: [site] Unable to close 3D model on the homepage!
 - [stdf] Bug in the STDF component library code.
 - [create] Bug in the create-stdf scaffolding tool.
+- [vscode] Bug in the STDF VS Code plugin.
 - [icon] Bug in the rollup-plugin-stdf-icon plugin for handling icons.
 - [site] Bug on the STDF website.
 - [demo] Bug in the STDF demo.